la2050/archive/_projects/2016/los-angeles-world-airports-introduces-la-students-to-lifes-possibilities.md

   environment, the staff provides an insight into how a degree can open several doors and career pathways that students may not have known existed prior to the internship.
+Please explain how you will define and measure success for your project.​: >- Success for the project begins with hiring students and placing them in a professional setting.
+Success continues as students begin to learn and enjoy the work that they are doing.
+We value the perspective of the student and hope that at this time they would fully participate in the work setting.
+We expect students with limited skills to grow and improve throughout the course of the program.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Publicity/awareness
+  - Community outreach
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/los-angeles-world-airports-introduces-la-students-to-lifes-possibilities/skild-prod.s3.amazonaws.com/myla2050/images/custom540/0987534165741-team90.png
 organization_name: Los Angeles World Airports